Post-Baccalaureate

 The Post-Baccalaureate Program in Classics offers students who have completed a bachelor’s degree or its equivalent the opportunity to continue their studies in Greek and Latin for one or two additional years prior to admission to graduate programs in Classics and related fields.
 The Program is supervised by the faculty of UCLA’s internationally recognized Department of Classics.
 Students in the Program are an integral part of the Department’s overall teaching mission and enroll in regular undergraduate (and, with permission, graduate) courses.
 In addition to satisfying program requirements, students are expected to take full advantage of the Department’s busy program of lectures, conferences, and other activities.

-The current faculty Post-Baccalaureate Advisor is Professor Sarah Morris.
-Any questions regarding the program (admissions, academic requirements, schedule of classes, and placement of Post-Bacc students) should be directed to her: sarahm@humnet.ucla.edu.
+The current faculty Post-Baccalaureate Advisor is Professor Ella Haselswerdt.
+Any questions regarding the program (admissions, academic requirements, schedule of classes, and placement of Post-Bacc students) should be directed to her: haselswerdt@humnet.ucla.edu.

 You can also find many answers on the Frequently Asked Questions page.